ZeroIntensity/pyawaitable/docs/index.md

 !!! question "Why don't I have to add include or library directories?"

-    PyAwaitable only ships you a header file (which is stored in `$dataroot/include`, which is included by `setuptools` automatically.
+    PyAwaitable only ships you a header file (which is stored in `$dataroot/include`, which is included by `setuptools` automatically).
 The header file then uses [capsules](https://docs.python.org/3/extending/extending.html#using-capsules) to load PyAwaitable and all of it's API functions.